ThoughtWorks-SEA/developer-training/docs/backend/express-routers.md

 For a very small app, we can define all the API endpoints in one file, like what we did in the previous examples.
 However, as our application grows, it's a good idea to break the application into smaller modules.
 In terms of the API end points, it would be better to group API endpoints by their nature.

-Use the express.Router class to create modular, mountable route handlers.Each Router is like a mini-app or subapplication, which means it can contain its own API endpoints, together with many other things such as middleware and error handlers, as you will notice later.
+Use the express.Router class to create modular, mountable route handlers.
+Each Router is like a mini-app or subapplication, which means it can contain its own API endpoints, together with many other things such as middleware and error handlers, as you will notice later.

 ## Example